 Diarrhea disease is the second leading cause of death in children under five years old.
 It is both preventable and treatable.
+Everything you needed to know about diarrhea disease, how it spreads, and how dangerous it is to sensitive populations.

 Each year diarrhea kills around 525 000 children under five.